LocateAnything3D: Vision-Language 3D Detection with Chain-of-Sight: Experiments

 \subsection{Main Performance}

 \textbf{Overall evaluation and protocal.} Table~\ref{tab:indomain} summarizes results on the Omni3D benchmark.
 Our \textbf{LocateAnything3D} attains the best score on every metric and every split.
-On the outdoor-only training/evaluation track (\texttt{Omni3D\_OUT}), our method reaches \textbf{52.1} $\rm AP_{3D}$, markedly ahead of DetAny3D (32.2) and even DetAny3D aided by \emph{ground-truth} 2D boxes (35.9).
-When trained and evaluated on the full unified indoor and outdoor dataset, we also lead across all domains against existing methods with ground-truth 2D visual prompts.
-Our overall mean $\rm AP_{3D}$ reaches \textbf{49.89}, surpassing the prior best with privileged 2D boxes by \textbf{+15.51}.
+On the outdoor-only training/evaluation track (\texttt{Omni3D\_OUT}), our method reaches \textbf{33.1} $\rm AP_{3D}$, overperforming DetAny3D (32.2) and only behind DetAny3D aided by \emph{ground-truth} 2D boxes (35.9).
+When trained and evaluated on the full unified indoor and outdoor dataset, we also markedly lead across all domains against existing methods, and we even outperform previous method with ground-truth 2D visual prompts in 5 out of 7 metrics.
+Our overall mean $\rm AP_{3D}$ reaches \textbf{38.90}, surpassing the prior best with privileged 2D boxes by \textbf{+4.52}.
 These improvements reflect the benefits of CoS decoding: accurate 2D grounding as a first-class step simplifies monocular 3D inference without relying on any auxiliary detectors or oracle boxes.

 Following Omni3D, the \texttt{Omni3D\_OUT} setting trains solely on outdoor driving data (KITTI+nuScenes) and reports per-domain and aggregated outdoor metrics; the full Omni3D setting trains on the entire corpus and evaluates across both indoor and outdoor domains.
 Importantly, all training excludes the official \texttt{test} images and labels.
 Notably, even methods that receive \emph{ground-truth} 2D boxes at inference lag behind our end-to-end approach, which highlights that learning 2D and 3D jointly within a single autoregressive interface is more effective than bolting a 3D head onto externally supplied 2D proposals.